 Imagine for a second that you built a salon in your backyard and never told anyone it existed.
-A few may stumble across it, but it would be easy to see why business wasn’t so good right?
+While a few may stumble across it, it would be easy to see why business wasn’t so good, right?

 Listen to the audio version of this blog, and subscribe to the Phorest Blog Podcast here:

 The same applies to driving traffic to your salon or spa’s website, and generating online bookings.
 If you want to reap the rewards, simply having the structure that allows it is not enough.
 Having a strong salon marketing plan isn’t just a “nice-to-have” anymore.
 It’s vital.

 The COVID-19 global pandemic has accelerated the need for all businesses to connect, sell and communicate online.
 Is your salon business prepared for the new way?
 Take this short survey to find out what your salon’s Online Health Score is and get an individual report on how you can set your salon up for success in 2021.

 Why does this even matter?